New details emerge on unprecedented 'Israeli strike' on Syria-Iraq border

 New Details Emerge on Unprecedented 'Israeli Strike' on Syria-Iraq Border

-According to the Wall Street Journal, Israel stuck a villa housing Shi'ite militias, Iranian forces in attempt to disrupt Iran's land corridor to Mediterranean
+According to the Wall Street Journal, Israel struck a villa housing Shi'ite militias, Iranian forces in attempt to disrupt Iran's land corridor to Mediterranean

 Israel is ramping up its strikes in Syria in an attempt to disrupt the Iranian land corridor used to transfer weapons through Iraq to Syria and Lebanon, security analysts told the Wall Street Journal Sunday.